Sania Saeed: Critical acclaim and further career

 Saeed made her cinematic debut with the biographical-drama Manto, based on the Indian-Subcontinent's eminent writer Saadat Hassan Manto.
 Saeed played Manto's wife Safiya Manto in the film, and found the role challenging due to the limited information available about her.
 In a review of the film, Khusro Mumtaz of The News International found her "unassumingly effective as the writer’s long-suffering wife".
-For her performance, Saeed received a nominations of Best Film Actress at the 15th Lux Style Awards.
+For her performance, Saeed received a nomination of Best Film Actress at the 15th Lux Style Awards.

-In 2016, she played an oracle alongside an ensemble cast in fantasy-drama Mor Mahal.
+In 2016, she played an oracle alongside an ensemble cast in Sarmad Khoosat's directed fantasy-drama Mor Mahal.
 She termed the role as the weirdest thing of her career she has ever done.
 The same year, she portrayed an oppressed Pashtun housewife from the tribal areas in the revenge-drama Sang-e-Mar Mar.
 The series earned her critical praise.

-Her first performance of 2017 in Johns Hopkins's co-produced Sammi earned her Hum Award for Most Impactful Character at the 6th Hum Awards.
+Her first performance of 2017 was in the Johns Hopkins's co-produced social-issue drama Sammi.
+Saeed's performance of a stern beautician earned her Hum Award for Most Impactful Character at the 6th Hum Awards.
 She then portrayed a doting aunt to her niece, a patient of Alzheimer's disease in the psychological-drama Piyari Bittu.
 The series was her reunion with Atiqa Odho since Sitara Aur Mehrunnisa.
 Saeed then respired her role of Safiya Manto in Manto, the television remake of her eponymous film.

-In 2018, she starred as a mother seeking justice for her sexually abused and murdered daughter in the crime-drama Meri Guriya.
-Due to the emotional troll of the role in the series, Saeed had to take a break of one and half year.
-Later that year, she played the supportive aunt of the orphan protagonist in Chakkar, directed by Kanwal Khoosat.
+In 2018, she starred as a caring mother seeking justice for her sexually abused and murdered daughter in the crime-drama Meri Guriya.
+Due to the emotional troll of the role in the series, Saeed had to take a break from acting of one and half year.
+Her next role was a guest appearance of a supportive aunt of the orphan protagonist in Chakkar, directed by Kanwal Khoosat.